scaomath/galerkin-transformer/README.md

 # Summary
 - A non-numerical analyst oriented explanation on Toward Data Science about the [Galerkin Transformer](https://towardsdatascience.com/galerkin-transformer-a-one-shot-experiment-at-neurips-2021-96efcbaefd3e)
+- The post on my mentor's WeChat blog (in Chinese): [Galerkin Transformer: 初学者的进击](https://mp.weixin.qq.com/s?__biz=MzUxNzk0NjExOA==&mid=2247487695&idx=1&sn=be0c364d5d85ca83ee27f4425d0a38c2)
--  [The post on my blog](https://scaomath.github.io/blog/galerkin-transformer/), has a bit more details on the math of how to bridge a nonlinear operator's approximation capacity with a linear operator (Petrov-Galerkin projection).
+-  [The post on my blog](https://scaomath.github.io/blog/galerkin-transformer/), has much more details on the math of how to bridge the attention operator (a nonlinear operator)'s approximation capacity with a linear operator (Petrov-Galerkin projection).

 - For how to train our models please refer to [the training instructions under the `/examples` folder](./examples/).